NelsonJVF/gojenkins/README.md

 gojenkins.GetLogs()
 ```

-There is the full code to test it easly:
+Here is the full code to test it easily:

 ```go
 package main